BirdeeHub/tomlua/README.md

     -- such that it keeps track of what was inline or a heading in the file for encode mark_inline = false,
-    -- causes multiline strings to be parsed into a userdata type -- which can be converted to a lua string with tostring multi_strings = false,
+    -- causes multiline strings to be parsed into a userdata type -- which records that it was a multiline string
+    -- so that it may be emitted as a multiline string as well.
+    -- It may be converted to a lua string with tostring multi_strings = false,
     -- if tomlua.decode reads a number bigger than can fit in a lua number or integer -- with false it will set + or - math.huge for the value and return normally